Slimsnapz/saleemDataCleaner/README.md

 ## NOTE

-The project is still a work in progress, more updates and adjuctment will be made to the code overtime to make it work more efficiently
+The project is still a work in progress, more updates and adjuctment will be made to the code overtime to make it work more efficiently.